North Korea says new ICBM puts U.S. mainland within range of nuclear weapons

 “THREATEN EVERYWHERE”

 U.S., Japanese and South Korean officials all agreed the missile, which landed within Japan’s exclusive economic zone, was likely an ICBM.
-It did not pose a threat to the United States, its territories or allies, the Pentagon said.
+The test did not pose a threat to the United States, its territories or allies, the Pentagon said.

 “It went higher frankly than any previous shot they’ve taken, a research and development effort on their part to continue building ballistic missiles that can threaten everywhere in the world, basically,” U.S. Defense Secretary Jim Mattis told reporters at the White House.